 What tools are out there to help a journalist compete in the digital age?
-Google News Lab Teaching Fellow Maggie Farley taught a packed house how to use a broad range of Google and other online tools, from Advanced Search and Reverse Image Search to Google Scholar and Google News Archive, to find, verify, manage and present information quickly and effectively.
+Over the course of two days, Google News Lab Teaching Fellow Maggie Farley taught packed houses how to use a broad range of Google and other online tools to find, verify, analyze, manage and present information quickly and effectively.

 The regional reporters who cover the nation’s capital today face a host of challenges: Shrinking newsroom budgets, federal offices that are ever-more opaque, a public that is increasingly skeptical–and sometimes even outright hostile.
 How can regional reporting adapt to, and once again thrive in, this environment?
 On August 1, veteran regional reporter Jerry Zremski, the Pew Research Center’s Michael Barthel and former U.S. Reps.
 Ryan Costello, R-Pa., and Jim Moran, D-Va., shared their diverse perspectives on the subject.
 The evening was moderated by Tamar Hallerman, The Atlanta Journal-Constitution’s Washington correspondent and the president of the Regional Reporters Association, which co-hosted the program.